-- 3. Click on the search button in the top right hand. - 4.
-Enter your search string.
-For example, add php as a search string to get a list of all the PHP packages provided by CentOS. - 5.
+- 3. Enter your search string.
+For example, add php as a search string to get a list of all the PHP packages provided by CentOS. - 4.
 Click the search icon.

-- 6. Optionally you can filter the results by selecting Show only 32-bit packages (this displays only 32bit packages available) or by entering text in the filter box. - 7.
-Select the packages you want to add. - 8.
+- 5. Optionally you can filter the results by selecting Show only 32-bit packages (this displays only 32bit packages available) or by entering text in the filter box. - 6.
+Select the packages you want to add. - 7.
 Click the save button to add the packages to the OS profile.